Germans

 Following the end of World War I, Austria-Hungary and the German Empire were partitioned, resulting in many Germans becoming ethnic minorities in newly established countries.
 In the chaotic years that followed, Adolf Hitler became the dictator of Nazi Germany and embarked on a genocidal campaign to unify all Germans under his leadership.
 His Nazi movement defined Germans in a very specific way which included Austrians, Luxembourgers, eastern Belgians, and so-called Volksdeutsche, who were ethnic Germans elsewhere in Europe and globally.
 However, this Nazi conception expressly excluded German citizens of Jewish or Roma background.
-Nazi policies of military aggression and its persecution of those deemed non-Germans led to World War II and the Holocaust in which the Nazi regime was defeated by allied powers, including the United States, United Kingdom, and the former Soviet Union.
+Nazi policies of military aggression and its persecution of those deemed non-Germans led to World War II and the Holocaust in which the Nazi regime was defeated by allied powers, including the United States, United Kingdom, and the Soviet Union.
 In the aftermath of Germany's defeat in the war, the country was occupied and once again partitioned.
 Millions of Germans were expelled from Central and Eastern Europe.
 In 1990, West Germany and East Germany were reunified.
 In modern times, remembrance of the Holocaust, known as Erinnerungskultur ("culture of remembrance"), has become an integral part of German identity.

 Owing to their long history of political fragmentation, Germans are culturally diverse and often have strong regional identities.
 Sixteen Länder (states) make up modern Germany.
 Arts and sciences are an integral part of German culture, and the Germans have been represented by many prominent personalities in a significant number of disciplines, including Nobel prize laureates where Germany is ranked third among countries of the world in the number of total recipients.

 Names

-The English term Germans is derived from the ethnonym Germani, which was used for Germanic peoples in ancient times.
-Since the early modern period, it has been the most common name for the Germans in English, being applied to any citizens, natives or inhabitants of Germany, regardless of whether they are considered to have German ethnicity.
+The English term Germans is derived from the Latin geographical term Germania.
+These terms were ultimately derived from the ethnonym Germani, which became an umbrella term that was occasionally used to categorize some of the peoples living in and near Germania during the Roman era.

 In some contexts, people of German descent are also called Germans.
-In historical discussions the term "Germans" is also occasionally used to refer to the Germanic peoples during the time of the Roman Empire.
+In historical discussions the term Germans is also occasionally used to refer to the Germanic peoples during the time of the Roman Empire.